Need for Speed: How to Get Your Offer Accepted in the Ultra-Competitive Bay Area Real Estate Market

 These days, if you want to buy a home for sale in Oakland, Concord, Walnut Creek, or any of the other competitive East Bay markets, you’ll have to be lightening fast.
 That’s why we complied a list of 7 essential tips to help clients, especially first-time home buyers, ramp up their speed.

-It’s a sellers’ market, where the number of property listings has plunged and the relative number of bidders has skyrocketed.
-Today’s sellers can confidently ask bidders for a lot — including a quick close.
+The challenge is buyers must nimbly navigate this sellers’ market, where the low number of property listings doesn’t match the high number of hopeful home buyers.
+That means today’s sellers can confidently ask bidders for a lot – including a quick close.

-Your best strategy in such a fast-paced environment is to be ready.
+Your best strategy in such a fast-paced environment is to be ready to make an offer before you actually find the house of your dreams.
 Here’s how:

 1. Partner with a real estate agent, if you haven’t already

-Interview potential agents and ask about how well they know your target neighborhood, their fees, and what services they offer beside negotiations and escrow.
-Request references from past clients.
+The first step in winning a home for sale in Oakland or other popular market is interviewing prospective real estate agents.
+Ask about how well they know your target neighborhood, their fees, and what services they offer beside negotiations and escrow.
+Ask them how they handle multiple offer scenarios.
+And always request references from past clients.